-The average weighted HQLA for the period ending Dec 2017 was US\$151.6m.
+The HQLA figures reported are daily simple averages over the fourth quarter of 2018.
+The average weighted HQLA over the quarter ending Dec 2018 was US\$167.6m.

-The composition of HQLA as at end of Dec 2017 was the central bank reserves in excess of the daily Cash Reserve Ratio requirement US\$54.3m (HQLA1), Government of Mauritius/Bank of Mauritius Treasury bills US\$5.9m and US Government Treasury bills US\$93.8m (HQLA 1).
+The composition of HQLA as at end of Dec 2018 was the central bank reserves in excess of the daily Cash Reserve Ratio requirement US\$18.5m (HQLA1), Government of Mauritius/Bank of Mauritius Treasury bills US\$9.7m and US Government Treasury bills US\$109.8m (HQLA 1).